salikin/python2-to-python3/README.md

 # Ubuntu 18.04 Converting Python2 to Python3

 This is a quick guide for converting Python2 to Python3 script.
-Refer to https://stackoverflow.com/questions/31228927/how-to-use-install-python-2to3
+Refer to https://stackoverflow.com/questions/31228927/how-to-use-install-python-2to3 or https://www.youtube.com/watch?v=8qxKYnAsNuU

 You need to first install the following packages: